 What if the record of your criminal conviction has been sealed?
 That is now possible thanks to the most recent New York State budget, which contains an amendment to the state's Criminal Procedure Law.
 This amendment allows a person to ask a judge to seal up to two convictions for certain offenses.
 While sealing does not erase all record of the conviction, it will prevent an employer from learning about it or using it against a person when making an employment decision.

 The new amendment, codified as Section 160.59 of the New York Criminal Procedure Law, specifically provides that a person can ask to seal “up to two eligible offenses but not more than one felony offense.”
 At least 10 years must have elapsed since the “imposition of sentence on the defendant's latest conviction” or the applicant’s “release from incarceration” and probation.
-Sealing of a conviction is not automatic.
+The sealing of a conviction is not automatic.
 A judge must weigh a number of factors, including the “circumstances and seriousness of the offense,” the applicant's “character” and “rehabilitation” since committing the crimes, and any evidence regarding the “impact of sealing the defendant's record on public safety.”

 Once again, sealing a record does not erase it.
 That would be known as “expungement,” a process that does not currently exist under New York law.
 Sealing a record simply means it is not readily accessible to the public, including a potential employer conducting a criminal background check.
-Indeed, under the new law it is considered illegal employment discrimination for an employer to inquire or rely upon information in a sealed criminal record when making an employment decision.
+Indeed, under the new law, it is considered illegal employment discrimination for an employer to inquire or rely upon the information in a sealed criminal record when making an employment decision.
 More importantly, if asked about a criminal record you no longer have to legally disclose a conviction that has been sealed by court order.

 Have You Been a Victim of Employment Discrimination?
 We Can Help